-Our expert panel representing points of views of investors and advisers to issuers will provide participants insights into expected shareholder proposals, and trends in shareholder activism and shareholder engagement strategies.
+Our expert panel representing points of views of investors and advisers to issuers will preview the 2018 proxy season and provide participants insights into anticipated hot button issues, expected shareholder proposals, changes in proxy advisory firm policies, effects of the new SEC guidance on shareholder proposals, and trends in shareholder activism.
 The panel discussion will answer these key questions:

-- What are the key shareholder proposals issues this year?
+- What will be the hot button corporate governance issues this year?

-- What are the trends in shareholder engagement?
+- What are the key shareholder proposals issues expected this year?

 - What’s the outlook for shareholder activism?